itsjesushx/TownOfSushi/README.md

 ## Investigator
 ### **Team: Crewmates**
 The Investigator is a Crewmate that can see the footprints of players.\
-Every footprint disappears after a set amount of time.
+Every footprint disappears after a set amount of time.\
+The Investigator can inspect bodies and then examine players.\
+The Investigator must first find a body and inspect it.\
+During the same or following rounds the Investigator can then examine players to see if they were the killer.\
+If the examined player is the killer they will receive a red flash, else the flash will be green.\
+If the killer of the inspected player dies, the following round the examine button will disable indicating to the Investigator the killer is dead.

 ### Game Options
 | Name | Description | Type | Default |